uburuntu/rawg/docs/GamesApi.md

 # **games_twitch_read**
 > Twitch games_twitch_read(id)

-Get streams on Twitch associated with the game .
+Get streams on Twitch associated with the game, available only for business and enterprise API users.

 ### Example